dr-furious/bc_thesis_original/README.md

 Contains all configuration values that are used to submit the job run, which will train the model.
 These include the data asset information, the environment information (environment where the job will run), the job information (like source directory to push to Azure ML, compute target, etc.) and the arguments to be passed to the `main.py` function once it is executed.

 **azure_upload_data.yaml**\
-Here are the information about the folder you want to upload to the Azure storage, the destination folder on Azure ML and options to overwrite already existing files and see the progress of the whole process.
+Here is the information about the folder you want to upload to the Azure storage, the destination folder on Azure ML and options to overwrite already existing files and see the progress of the whole process.

 **model_train_base.yaml**\
 Contains the hyperparameters that are used by the model during the training and evaluation.
 It also contains the option to load the pre-trained model.

 **paths.yaml**\
 This file contains all paths, or parts of paths where the images are being stored, created, modified and updated, and from which are loaded during the preprocessing.
-The whole folder structure for the preprocessing and pseudo-mask creation is created in the [main.ipynb](./main.ipynb) notebook, here also the full paths are build.
+The whole folder structure for the preprocessing and pseudo-mask creation is created in the [main.ipynb](./main.ipynb) notebook, here also the full paths are built.
 Note that by default, all file manipulations are performed under the `/example_data/` directory (unless changed in this config).
 For the [Demo](#how-to-run-the-demo), we recommend keeping this config file as is.
 For the real preprocessing, we advise to change the `root_data_dir` value to point to the `/data` directory.

 ### `data` and `example_data` directories
 The `data` directory contains four main subdirectories.
 Here the images and annotations of the respective datasets reside ([TIGER](https://tiger.grand-challenge.org/Data/) and [TNBC](https://zenodo.org/records/3552674) datasets).
 The `/data/raw_*` folders contain the raw images and annotations (bounding box for TIGER - in the [COCO JSON](https://roboflow.com/formats/coco-json) format, PNG masks for TNBC).
 The `/data/preprocessed_*` directories contain more subdirectories that are created during the run of the [main.ipynb](./main.ipynb) notebook.
 The most important ones are: